-These mainboards all have three 184-pin DDR DIMM slots and are able to support a maximum memory of 3 GB.
+The KT33-BV mainboards have three 184-pin DDR DIMM slots and are able to support a maximum of 3GB of DDR200/266/333 memory.
 The DDR DIMM slots are located on the right hand side of the board.
 To install the DIMM's into these slots, make sure the white lever at each side of the slot has been pulled down to an angle of approximately 45°.
 Make sure that the DIMM is in the correct orientation.
-Place the DIMM on the slot and push down firmly.
-The white levers will come back up and lock the module in place.
+Place the DIMM on the slot and push down firmly.The white levers will come back up and lock the module in place.